nuz-app/nuz/packages/nuz-cli/README.md

 - 🗂 File serving and directory listing in the module.
 - 💅 Styling is supporting CSS, Less, and Sass.
 Auto css modules by name.
 - 🔷 SVG is supporting as React Component or static file.
 - 🏞 Image imports are supported.
-Auto convert base64 or static files.
+Auto optimize and convert base64 or static files by size.
 - 🏷 Easy publish to a module to the registry server using [@nuz/registry](https://github.com/lamhieu-vk/nuz/tree/develop/packages/nuz-registry).
 - 🚨Rollback quickly when encountering problems.